-You are invited to an intensive, week-long training for performers, combining rehearsing, conversation, making, self-reflection and technical skills development.
+You are invited to ‘The Body Talks!’ – a two week online journey of rehearsing, conversation, making, self-reflection and technical skills development.

-Whether in front of a live audience or a camera, our first job is to be present.
-Through presence we attract and sustain the attention of our audience.
+In front of a live audience or a camera, our first job is to be present.
+Through our presence we attract and sustain the attention of our audience.
 We reach across the gap that separates us from them, and make them want to spend time with us .
-Then we must reward their attention.
-We must have the technical, expressive skills to communicate our story.
-We need both the inner strength of confidence and charisma, and the technical skills of structure and communication.
-We need to establish and maintain relationship with our audience.

-This seven day course offers clear approaches to developing both the inner life and outer skills a performer needs.
+This two week online course offers clear approaches to developing both the inner life and outer skills a performer needs.

 Day One: Online conversation/talk: Introduction to the course, the pedagogy, the tasks and each other.

-Day Two: Task 1 – The mechanics of character movement
+Day One: Task 1 – The mechanics of character movement

-Day Three: Task 2 – Structuring sequences of gestures & using objects
+Day Four: Task 2 – Structuring sequences of gestures & using objects

-Day Four: Task 3 – Space and Senses – becoming present
+Day Seven: Task 3 – Space and Senses – becoming present

-Day Five: Task 4 – Rhythms of and in performance
+Day Ten: Task 4 – Rhythms of and in performance

-Day Six: Task 5 – Manipulating and communicating text
+Day Thirteen: Task 5 – Manipulating and communicating text

-Day Seven: Online conversation/talk – Review of the course and questions arising
+Day Fifteen: Online conversation/talk – Review of the course and questions arising

 The course will not run with fewer than four participants as learning from other students is integral to the process.
 The maximum number of participants is 10.